aws-samples/drs-tools/drs-synch-ec2-tags-and-instance-type/README.md

 --region <enter the region where the stack should be deployed, e.g. "us-east-1">
 ```

-2. Deploy the **synch_source_server_tags** Lambda function into **each AWS account** containing EC2 instances that are replicating to DRS.
+2. Deploy the **drs_synch_ec2_tags_and_instance_type** Lambda function into **each AWS account** containing EC2 instances that are replicating to DRS.
 Specify the account number where DRS is configured for the **DrsAccountNumber** parameter.
 Specify the region where the DRS service is configured for the **DrsRegion** parameter.
 Specify the region(s) containing the EC2 instances that are replicating to DRS as a comma separated list for parameter **SourceRegions**.

 ```shell
 aws cloudformation create-stack --stack-name drs-synch-ec2-tags-and-instance-type \